Clemson freshman QB Lawrence pivotal cog in title run

 Lawrence’s tenure got off to a rocky start as the Tigers struggled early offensively in a come-from-behind win over Syracuse in his first start.
 Lawrence left with a neck strain before halftime and did not return.

-He found his footing a week later at Wake Forest, throwing for 225 yards and two touchdowns as the Tigers relied heavily on their run game (three rushers with 100 yards or more) in a 63-3 win.
+He found his footing a week later at Wake Forest, throwing for two touchdowns as the Tigers relied heavily on their run game (three rushers with 100 yards or more) in a 63-3 win.

 Lawrence has blossomed in Clemson’s biggest games with 308 yards passing against North Carolina State and 314 yards a week ago at Florida State.